Kayli/logspub/philosophy-tgc.md

 - husserl creates phenomenology
   - science of ideal definitions of objects, pure field of evidence, ideal analysis of experience
   - in order to justify objective reality, as reaction against representationalism
+  - ideal objects/perceptions are part of a transcendental ego which determines our experience

 ## lecture 14: kierkegard's critique of reason